Isai199/app-four-square/README.md

 # AppFourSquare

 ## Description
-Application that let to the users share their experience around the world, and anthers users can comment the publication.
+Application that let to the users share their experience around the world, and another users can comment the publication.

 But before the users can see the publication, the admin needs to check it.